 Evidence that Apple is working on an automated car

-Here is where we list some of the most prominent rumours suggesting Apple is making an iCar.
+Here is where we list some of the most prominent rumours and evidence that suggests Apple is making a car.

 Perhaps the clearest sign of Apple's interest in the car industry is the number of hires it's made from that field over the years.